We Built a Minimal Agent REPL

 Conclusion

 This was fun and educational: small, understandable, and practical enough to understand.
-Next step is looking at other more advanced agent runtime features and sdks, but the core loop is working and feels good to build on.
+Next step is looking at other more advanced agent runtime features and SDKs, but the core loop here of what I wanted to see is fundamentally complete.
 Thanks for reading!